sgharms/website/source/guides/router_primer.md

 <!--- {{{1 -->

-Given the preceeding definitions, we should be able to imagine an Ember application that uses the Router.
+Given the preceeding definitions, we should be able to imagine an Ember application that uses the `Router`.
 While the exact how-to will come next, if we wanted to talk about shoes and cars, we would imagine an application that does something when handed URLs like: